greenboxal/doggohub/doc/development/ux_guide/index.md

 ---

 ### [Animation](animation.md)
-Guidance on the timing, curving and motion for GitLab.
+Guidance on the timing, curving and motion for DoggoHub.

 ---